Allison Jones Rushing: Federal judicial service

 On August 27, 2018, President Donald Trump announced his intent to nominate Rushing to serve as a United States Circuit Judge of the United States Court of Appeals for the Fourth Circuit.
 Her official nomination was received on the same day by the United States Senate.
 She was nominated to the seat being vacated by Allyson K. Duncan, who previously announced her intention to assume senior status upon the confirmation of her successor.
 On October 17, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 During Rushing's confirmation hearing, she was questioned about her ties to the ADF.
 Rushing was asked if she would recuse herself from ADF-related cases if confirmed.
 She replied: "I would determine the appropriate action with the input of the parties, consultation of these rules and ethical canons, and consultation with my colleagues."
 Asked about ADF being labeled a "hate group" by the Southern Poverty Law Center, Rushing said: "Hate is wrong, and it should have no place in our society.
 In my experience with ADF, I have not witnessed anyone expressing or advocating hate."

 On January 3, 2019, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Rushing for a federal judgeship.
 Her nomination was sent to the Senate later that day.
 On February 7, 2019, her nomination was reported out of committee by a 12–10 vote.
 On March 4, 2019, the Senate invoked cloture on her nomination by a 52–43 vote.
 On March 5, 2019, Rushing was confirmed by a 53–44 vote.
 At the time of her confirmation, she was the youngest federal judge in the United States.
 Rushing received her judicial commission on March 21, 2019.

-On September 9, 2020, President Trump named Rushing as a potential choice to fill a U.S. Supreme Court vacancy if one should open.
-After the death of U.S. Supreme Court Justice Ruth Bader Ginsburg on September 18, President Trump considered nominating Rushing to replace her; however, he chose Judge Amy Coney Barrett of the U.S. Court of Appeals for the Seventh Circuit instead.
+On September 9, 2020, President Trump named Rushing as a potential choice to fill a United States Supreme Court vacancy if one should open.
+After the death of Supreme Court Justice Ruth Bader Ginsburg on September 18, President Trump considered nominating Rushing to replace her; however, he chose Judge Amy Coney Barrett of the United States Court of Appeals for the Seventh Circuit instead.